day8/re-frame-async-flow-fx/README.md

      {:when :seen :events :success-Z  :dispatch :halt}
      {:when :seen-any-of :events [:fail-X :fail-Y :fail-Z] :dispatch  (list [:fail-boot] :halt)}])
 ```
-More on this data structure in the Tutorial below, but for the moment know that the above says to
+You can almost read the `rules` as English sentences to understand what's being specified.
+But more
-run tasks X, Y and Z serially, like dominoes.
-It also says how to handle failure and success.
+on this data structure in the Tutorial (below).

 **Second**, write the event handler for `:boot`: